Setting Up a Generic Project

 -std=c++11 to set the language version for parsing as C++11.

-If you want to run your application on a generic remote Linux device, you first need to deploy your executable and possibly other files.
-Qt Creator does that for you automatically if you provide the necessary information.
-This works the same way as explained for CMake in Deploying Applications to Generic Remote Linux Devices, except that you also need to include your application binary in the list.
+If you want to run your application on a remote Linux device, you first need to deploy your executable and possibly other files.
+Qt Creator does that for you automatically if you enter the necessary information.
+This works the same way as explained for CMake in Deploying to Remote Linux, except that you also need to include your application binary in the list.

 Qt Creator cannot automatically determine which executable to run.